nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 # Prometheus & Grafana

-The combination of Prometheus and Grafana is a stack used by [Nym team](http://grafana.nymtech.net/)as well as by core community operators like [ExploreNym](https://github.com/ExploreNYM/vps-monitor) or [No Trust Verify](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1).
+The combination of Prometheus and Grafana is a stack used by Nym team for internal monitoring as well as by core community operators like [ExploreNym](https://github.com/ExploreNYM/vps-monitor) or [No Trust Verify](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1).

 <!-- Write about adventages of this setup -->